Friday, July 1, 2016

 Cathy and the Queen were played by "Marietta" and this was her only picture, though she is top-billed.
 She's serviceable, under the circumstances, but her looks don't really suggest a star.
 Oddly, she plays Cathy with much less ease than she plays the Queen.
 As the Queen, she manages a stately command as well as a childish innocence.
 As Cathy, she's pretty stiff.
 Were I to guess, I'd say she was probably a stripper at some Miami club.

 Better was William Mayer as Jeff.
 He had the movie star looks (looking something like a cross between George Peppard and Richard Jaeckel) and charisma, and should've gone farther.
 His only dramatic picture was ETERNAL SUMMER.
 The rest of his filmography was composed of nudie/nudist films.
 They had the typical titles, stuff like GENTLEMEN PREFER NATURE GIRLS, BEHIND THE NUDIST CURTAIN, and THE PRINCE AND THE NATURE GIRL.

 Lester Brown played the Professor, and he looks like the sort of character actor you might've seen in other flicks or on television.
 This, however, was his only film.

 For a nudie, the film is rather competently constructed.
-The photography is beautiful, as is the scenery (and I mean the Florida locations).
+The photography is beautiful, as is the scenery (the Florida locations, I mean).
 Presumably, the bulk of the Lunudes here were actual nudists.
 Many of them look members of the local PTA.
 Even a couple of little boys are brought along and given some footage!
 Most bizarrely, the credits include a (supposedly military) Captain among the actors!